A Storm is Coming: What to Do When Weather Causes Delays & Cancellations

-It's a constant in the world of air travel, and it's happening again: Winter storms are coming, with a potential hundreds of delays and cancellations.
+It's a constant in the world of air travel, and it's happening again: Winter storms sweeping much of the United States, causing delays and cancellations.

 Take Advantage of Weather Waivers to Reschedule